Kauai Beach Guide

 Shipwreck Beach

 Located in Poipu, Shipwreck Beach is named after an old wooden ship that sank off the coast of Kauai.
 Swimming is not advised at this beach due to strong currents and high surf.
-However, the raw natural scenery, romantic atmosphere and seclusion make up for the lack of swimming.
+However, the raw natural beauty of the scenery, romantic atmosphere and seclusion make up for the lack of swimming.
 Take a walk on the Mahaulepu Heritage Trail that leads to the top of the cliffs for a fantastic view of Shipwreck Beach.
 You’ll find the trail on the far left end of the beach facing the ocean.
 One of Shipwreck Beach’s main highlights is its proximity to Makawehi Point, a beautiful, lithified dune.
 Keep an eye out for some of Kauai’s most endangered flora and fauna along this historic trail.

-Beach Amenities: Public Parking, Public Restrooms, Public Showers, Picnic Area.
+Beach Amenities: Public Parking, Public Restrooms, Public Showers, Picnic Area

 Stay Nearby!
 Explore Kauai hotels on TripAdvisor